wino6687/SWEpy/README.md

 # Troubleshooting

-If encountering ‘image not found’ errors then one possible fix is to add the conda-forge channel on top of the defaults in your .condarc file.
+If encountering ‘image not found’ errors then one possible fix is to add theconda-forge channel on top of the defaults in your .condarc file.
 This is a hidden file, show hidden files and then edit the .condarc file and make your file look like this:

     $ cat .condarc
     channels: